VladyslavHontar/A2_house_pricing_data_vis/WRITTEN_REPORT.md

 - Countries like Italy and Greece show more stable or slower growth
 - Most countries are above the 100 baseline, meaning prices increased since 2010

-The bar chart uses a color gradient (blue to red) to reinforce the ranking, making it easy to see differences at a glance.
+The bar chart uses a color gradient (green to red) to reinforce the ranking, where green represents lower/better prices and red represents higher/worse prices, making it easy to see differences at a glance.

 ### 3.3 Trends Over Time: Line Chart (Figure 3)